Domestic Battery Defense Lawyers in Hamilton County, Indiana

 Indiana Domestic Violence Laws

-The Crime of Domestic Violence
+The Crime of Domestic Violence in Carmel, Indiana

-Except for domestic battery, Indiana code does not provide for separate criminal statutes relating solely to domestic violence.
+Except for the domestic battery, Indiana code does not provide for separate criminal statutes relating solely to domestic violence.
 The Indiana legislature has decided that offenses such as harassment, criminal confinement, criminal trespass, and kidnapping should apply to both instances of domestic violence and non-domestic violence.

-Definition of Domestic Violence or Family Violence
+Definition of Domestic Violence or Family Violence in Carmel

 (1) Attempting to cause, threatening to cause, or causing physical harm to another family or household member without legal justification.